peterjunpark/rocm-install-on-linux/docs/install/prerequisites.rst

         :sync: ubuntu-tab

         All ROCm installation packages are available in the default Ubuntu repositories.

+    .. tab-item:: Debian
+        :sync: debian-tab

+        All ROCm installation packages are available in the default Debian repositories.

     .. tab-item:: Red Hat Enterprise Linux
         :sync: rhel-tab